• Home

 About This Song

-“The Best is Yet to Come” was written in 1959 by Cy Coleman and Carolyn Leigh.
+“The Best Is Yet To Come” was written in 1959 by Cy Coleman and Carolyn Leigh.
 Some say that “The Best is Yet to Come” was written for Tony Bennett.
-In any case, the song is strongly identified with him and he sings it at most of his concerts.
+In any case, the song is strongly identified with him and he sang it at most of his concerts.
 Other recordings include those by Peggy Lee, Frank Sinatra, and Ella Fitzgerald.

 About This Version